 Margaret remembers some of the pub’s regulars; there were four men (Albert Weaving, Des Papps, Albert Buckingham and one other) who always sat in the same place on an old settle in the corner and the fireside chair.
 They regarded these are as their seats and took umbrage if anyone else sat there.
 Four other men regularly played cards on a Saturday night and again always sat in same place.
 When they were first there the pub had a piano, and a customer who was an ex-landlord from Selsley would play and when a big local Irish family came in one would play the piano and everyone would sing.
 The bar room was very small & busy and sometimes people couldn’t get in.
 Whitbread Brewery wouldn’t extend the building so, with permission, Mr & Mrs Webb paid for an extension on the front.
 Trade was good and they moved on to the Carpenter’s Arms at Westrip to expand their business.
 Margaret retains a particular fondness for the King’s Head.

-1993- present, landlords John & Carol Nicholl.
-Remains a traditional village pub and well known for charity fundraising
+1993- 2022 landlords John & Carol Nicholl.
+Remains a traditional village pub and well known for charity fundraising.

 Located next door to the King’s Head and licensed as an outdoor beerhouse.
 The recorded history is scanty and amounts to little more than an incomplete list of names of owners and licensees.